Improved maximum likelihood estimators in a heteroskedastic errors-in-variables model: Introduction

 Heteroskedastic errors-in-variables (or measurement error) models have been extensively studied in the statistical literature and widely applied in astrophysics (to explain relationships between black hole masses and some variates of luminosities), epidemiology (to model the cardiovascular event with its risk factors), analytical chemistry (to compare different types of measurement instruments).
 The applicability of this model abound mainly in the astronomy literature where all quantities are subject to measurement errors \citep{Akritas1996}.

 It is well-known that, when the measurement errors are ignored in the estimation process, the maximum-likelihood estimators (MLEs) become inconsistent.
-More precisely, the estimation of the slope parameters is attenuated \citep{Fuller}.
+More specifically, the estimation of the slope parameter of a simple linear model is attenuated \citep{Fuller}.
 When variables are subject to measurement errors, a special inference treatment must be carried out for the model parameters in order to avoid inconsistent estimators.
 Usually, a measurement equation is added to the model to capture the measurement error effect and then the MLEs from this approach are consistent, efficient and asymptotically normally distributed.
 A careful and deep exposition on the inferential process in errors-in-variables models can be seen in \cite{Fuller} and the references therein.

-Although consistent, asymptotically efficient and asymptotically normally distributed, the MLEs are oftentimes biased and point inference can be damaged.
+Although consistent, asymptotically efficient and asymptotically normally dis\-tri\-bu\-ted, the MLEs are oftentimes biased and point inference can be misleading.
 This is not a serious problem for relatively large sample sizes, since bias is typically of order $\mathcal{O}(n^{-1})$, while the asymptotic standard errors are of order $\mathcal{O}(n^{-1/2})$.
 However, for small or even moderate values of the sample size $n$, bias can constitute a problem.
 Bias adjustment has been extensively studied in the statistical literature.
 For example, \cite{CTWei(1986)}, \cite{Cord93}, \cite{CorVasc1997}, \cite{Vasccor1997} and, more recently, \cite{Cordeiro2008}.
 Additionally, \cite{PatriotaLemonte2009} obtained general matrix formulae for the second-order biases of the maximum-likelihood estimators in a very general model which includes all previous works aforementioned.
 The model presented by the authors considers that the mean vector and the variance-covariance matrix of the observed variable have parameters in common.
 This approach includes the heteroskedastic measurement error model that we are going to study in this paper.